JAsomart/Documentation/TeamsMigration/TeamsMigration-UserInformation.md

 ### Get Help or Give Feedback

 Help is moving!
 In the new Teams, you can access authoritative help and support articles, videos, and the latest on what's new by selecting `Settings and more` > `Teams settings and more icon.` next to your profile picture at the top of the new Teams, then select `Help` > `Get help`, `Help` > `Video training`, or `Help` > `What's new`.

-#### Help in R3.6 New Teams

-Your feedback is critical for improving the Teams experience.
-If you encounter a bug or have feedback when using the new Teams